What Can Occupational Therapy Accomplish?

-Whether someone is using it to battle a neurological issue, or to assist with a physical or sensory issue, occupational therapy can help people of all ages achieve independence.
+Whether someone is using it to battle a neurological issue, recovering from a debilitating incident, or to assist with a physical or sensory issue, occupational therapy can help people of all ages achieve independence.

 What Is Pediatric Occupational Therapy?

-Has your child’s teacher complained that they aren’t using scissors well enough?
-Recognizing a small issue like this can be a small bump for your child to get over, or it can be indicative of larger issues.
+Recognizing a fine motor or sensory concern can be a small bump in development or it can be indicative of larger issues.
 Collaboration is key — children interact with a variety of adults, and they all can play a role in identifying and removing obstacles from a child’s development or recovery.
 When these adults (teachers, parents, therapists) share notes, they set the child up for success.
 Occupational Therapy can help.

 In occupational therapy, kids learn how they learn best — through play.
 When a sport is practiced every day, skill improves.
 What was difficult on day one is easier on day 30.
 Pediatric occupational therapy works the same way — visual, sensory, and fine motor skills are taught through play and if done regularly, will become easier for the child each time.
 Working through behavioral, social, sensory, and motor challenges regularly will take a child’s self-esteem to new heights and improve their developmental track.